 Placerville was one of the first camps established after rich placer deposits were discovered in the Boise Basin region in late 1862.
-Placerville was located on rich ground, and quickly grew to be one of the region's premier mining settlements with a peak population of several thousand by 1864.
+The town was located on rich ground, and quickly grew to be one of the region's premier mining settlements with a peak population of several thousand by 1864.

 A letter from a Boise Basin miner sums up the excitement in the area during those early days:

 During the first couple years of the Boise Basin rush, Placerville established itself as both a rich mining camp and the supply center for the rest of the region.
-By summer of 1863 Placerville had around 90 houses, thirteen saloons, five blacksmith shops, seven restaurants, and five meat markets.
+By summer of 1863 the town had around 90 houses, thirteen saloons, five blacksmith shops, seven restaurants, and five meat markets.

 Placerville's status as largest settlement in the region would end quickly though as the nearby boom town of Idaho City became both the largest city in both the Boise Basin and the entire Northwest, eclipsing even Portland, Oregon.